KygekDev/KygekDev/README.md

 For more plugins and virions, please see the [full list](https://github.com/stars/KygekDev/lists/contributed-pmmp-plugins) of contributed plugins and virions that I created on GitHub.

-I can help you review your PocketMine-MP plugins to ensure they are ready to be released in Poggit.
+**NOTE:** I can help you review your PocketMine-MP plugins to ensure they are ready to be released in Poggit.
 If you are interested, please join [my Discord server](https://discord.gg/TstDS9jZf7) so we can better discuss together regarding to your plugin(s).

 ---